hci-lab-um/heuristics-for-test-tool-design/Heuristics/H02-Who.md

 The CATWOE model from Soft Systems Methodology shows different stakeholders for a change, including beneficiaries and victims; adding, changing or removing a tool is a change. **(TBD: add link to CATWOE diagram: issue #4)**

-We have tabulated the [Quality in Use and Product Quality Attributes](../How-To/Quality-Attributes/Understanding-Quality-Attributes.md) in a priority order based on the input from industry practitioners during our research.
-Use that data to help you focus on the optimal product attributes to meet the QiU/UX goals for your tool.
-We've included quotes from practitioners that you can use to help you understand your own goals, stakeholders, and contexts, plus a cross reference between the heuristics and the quality attributes. **These may help with persona development.**

 However you map the "Who?" enrich your answer by using the rest of the heuristics to add details.